Catherine McAuley: Early life and education

 Catherine Elizabeth McAuley was born in 1778 at Stormestown House in Dublin, Ireland, to James and Elinor (née Conway) McAuley.
 Her father died in 1783 when she was five and her mother died in 1798, when she was 20.
 McAuley went first to live with a maternal uncle, Owen Conway, and later joined her brother James and sister Mary at the home of William Armstrong, a Protestant relative on her mother's side.

 In 1803, McAuley became the household manager and companion of William and Catherine Callaghan, an elderly, childless, and wealthy Protestant couple and friends of the Armstrongs, at their estate in Coolock, a village northeast of Dublin.
 For 20 years she gave catechetical instruction to the household servants and the poor village children.
 Catherine Callaghan, who was raised in the Quaker tradition, died in 1819.
 When William Callaghan died in 1822, Catherine McAuley became the sole residuary legatee of their estate.

+Religious ministry

 The House of Mercy, 1824

 McAuley inherited a considerable fortune and chose to use it to build a house where she and other compassionate women could take in homeless women and children to provide care and education for them.
 A location was selected at the junction of Lower Baggot Street and Herbert Street, Dublin, and in June 1824, the cornerstone was laid by the Rev. Dr. Blake.
 As it was being refurbished, she studied current educational methods in preparation for her new endeavour.
-On the feast of Our Lady of Mercy, 24 September 1827, the new institution for destitute women, orphans, and schools for the poor was opened and Cathrine McAuley, with two companions (Anna Maria Doyle and Catherine Byrn), undertook its management.
+On the feast of Our Lady of Mercy, 24 September 1827, the new institution for destitute women, orphans, and schools for the poor was opened and Catherine McAuley, with two companions (Anna Maria Doyle and Catherine Byrn), undertook its management.

 For three years, Catherine McAuley and her companions continued their work.
 McAuley never intended to found a community of religious women; her initial intention was to assemble a corps of Catholic social workers.
 In 1828, the archbishop permitted the staff of the institute to assume a distinctive habit and to publicly visit the sick.
 The habit adopted was a black tunic and cape of the same material reaching to the belt, a white collar, and a lace cap and veil.
 In the same year, the archbishop desired a name for the community, and McAuley chose "Sisters of Mercy".

-McAuley desired that the members should combine the silence and prayer of the Carmelites, with the active labours of a Sister of Charity.
+McAuley desired that the members should combine the silence and prayer of the Carmelites with the active labours of a Sister of Charity.

 While setting up the House of Mercy, McAuley was also raising nine children from her own family; four from her cousin Anne Conway Byrn and five from her sister Mary, both of whom died young.